2Endeavor/GifTastic/README.md

 # GifTastic

+TODO: Need to hide keys

+TODO: Duplicate buttons can be added.
+For example, spiderman button can be added multiple times.

+TODO: Shouldn't be able to add a blank button

+TODO: Need to deploy this app

+Restrict the giffy ratings to PG-13-Done!

 The theme of this gif grabber is superheroes.

 This program starts with a row of five buttons, each with a different name of a superhero.
 When clicked, 15 Gif are displayed on the screen.
 Each time the user clicks a new button, the images are cleared, and the new images are populated.